mwwhited-forks/dotnet-libs/docs/Libraries/Eliassen.MessageQueueing.md

 ## Class: MessageQueueing.Services.MessageHandlerProvider
-Provides handling of queue messages by coordinating multiple instances.
+Provides handling of queue messages by coordinating multiple *See: T:Eliassen.MessageQueueing.IMessageQueueHandler*instances.

 Initializes a new instance of the class.
 ### Properties